Sign up for my Newsletter about The Future of Manufacturing here.

 Jeffrey Immelt, former CEO of General Electric, nails it down.
 Industrial companies are feeling the increasing pressure to adapt to the changing environment.
 They experience the shift to new business models and the need to implement new technologies.
-After steam, electricity and computers, there are now a huge wave of new technologies shaping the industrial sector, broadly described as cyber physical systems.
-This includes cloud computing, IoT and bringing together the physical, digital and biological worlds.
+After steam, electricity, and computers, there is now a huge wave of new technologies shaping the industrial sector, broadly described as cyber-physical systems.
+This includes cloud computing, IoT, and bringing together the physical, digital, and biological worlds.

 New concepts and technologies are evolving

 In the last few years, several new concepts have evolved that are changing industrial value creation: From the R&D phase to the manufacturing and assembling processes, until shipping the product to the end customers.
 Some of the most interesting ones are:

 - Lights out factory: When I first heard about this concept, I was actually surprised that the first lights-out factory has been operating since the 1980s.
 The term is basically a synonym for an autonomous factory, meaning that the factory is running 24/7 without any humans involved.